-Support from family and friends are essential to prevent the risk of getting depressed as the treatment requires frequent hospital visit and longer duration of hospital stay.
+Support from family and friends are essential to prevent the risk of getting depressed as the treatment requires a frequent hospital visit and longer duration of hospital stay.

 Geeta Dutta, a patient from West Bengal got in touch with Dr Venugopal Subramaniam, Consultant Neurosurgeon at Manipal Hospitals Whitefield through the OPD clinic programme and then later was guided by him towards a craniotomy & brain tumour removal.

 Manika Saha, a patient from West Bengal got in touch with Dr. Venugopal Subramaniam, Consultant Neurosurgeon at Manipal Hospitals Whitefield through the OPD clinic programme and then later was guided by him towards a brain tumour removal in Whitefield, Bengaluru which gave her vision back.